 If you like, enable the Japanese Emoji keyboard on your device and you'll be able to add icons to the name too!

-Just ping me a message and I'll do my best to get back to you quickly.Contact
+Just ping me a message and we'll do our best to get back to you quickly.Contact